 Welcome to the REVOLUTION!

 Follow the progress of the REVOLUTION Campaign!
-For the latest updates on fundraising, construction, photos, and more – stay current through the Revolution blog!
+For the latest updates on fundraising, construction, photos, and more – stay current through the blog!

 Your donation will make a difference!
 Thank you for supporting this important project.

 The Challenges We Face

-The Christian Clinic for Integrated Health in San Juan de la Maguana faced disastrous flooding from Hurricane George in 1998.
+The Christian Clinic for Integral Health in San Juan de la Maguana faced disastrous flooding from Hurricane George in 1998.
 The entire clinic was covered by over five feet of water that severely damaged the structure and property.

 As a result, the clinic: